- Q: What teacher certification exams are required by Rio Salado College and the Arizona Department of Education?

-Tests are by appointment, year round.
-Students must register online at www.aepa.nesinc.com to take the test beforehand.
-The student will be charged a fee to take the test.
-If a person fails the certification test s/he can re-take the test until he/she passes; there is no limit to how many times a person can take the test.
-The same is true for content area tests.
-All applicants must take and pass the AEPA/NES subject knowledge content test(s) prior to student teaching.
-Students are also required to pass the Professional Knowledge Exam upon completion of the methods courses or student teaching.
-The ADE will not issue a teaching credential to anyone who has not successfully passed these tests.
-For more information view: www.aepa.nesinc.com
+Exams are by appointment, year round.
+Students must register online at www.aepa.nesinc.com The student will be charged a fee to take the exam.
+If a person fails the certification exam s/he can re-take the test until he/she passes; there is no limit to how many times a person can take the test.
+The same is true for subject knowledge area exams.
+Official exam scores take 2-weeks to a month to receive, plan accordingly.

 More information about Educators Testing

-More information about National Evaluation Systems
+More information about National Evaluation Series

 - Q: Does Rio Salado College accept out of state exams?

 Rio Salado College’s Educator Preparation Program DOES NOT accept out of state exam scores.
 Rio Salado College will only accept the Arizona Educator Proficiency Assessment or National Evaluation Series exam scores.